FieldBoss/metascapes/README.md

 What Is MetaScapes
 -----------------
-_**MetaScapes**_ is a prototype concept that explores the idea of bringing composite geo-located NFTs minted on the XRP ledger into a typical metaverse environment.
-The NFTs are represented visually in a browser based viewer as 3d pods positioned above the surface of selected metaverse locations.
-The pods consist of multiple tokenized points each having unique x,y,z coordinates which collectively define the three dimensional shape of the pod.
+_**MetaScapes**_ is a prototype concept that explores the idea of bringing composite geo-located NFTs minted on the XRP Ledger into a typical metaverse environment.
+Through a browser based viewer these NFTs can be interactively created and visually positioned above the surface at specific locations within a metaverse scene.
+Serving as an alternative to owning virtual plots of land in a metaverse, a user can create a 3d pod of any size and altitude consisting of multiple tokenized nodes (NFTs) which collectively define the shape and behavior of the pod.
+Each node (token) in the 3d pod has a unique x,y,z location attribute and is a member of the composite NFT that describes the pod as a whole.

 What Is A Composite NFT
 -------------------------